 Picardy Sheepdogs, also known as Berger Picards, are an extremely rare and ancient breed, native to northern France.
 They are medium in size but boast large ears and have gentle and loving brown, oval-shaped eyes.

 These guys also have a waterproof double coat, that assisted them in their duties of being herding dogs.
 This allows them to work in harsh terrain and weather to the best of their ability!

-Fun Fact: Doggies of this breed have the unusual ability to hold eye contact with other 'hoomans' and doggies for an exceptionally long period of time, which is thought to be a way of communicating or showing interest, though it has been constructed as a negative sign of aggression
+Fun Fact: This breed have the unusual ability to hold eye contact with other hoomans and other dogs for an exceptionally long period of time, which is thought to be a way of communicating or showing interest, though it has been constructed as a negative sign of aggression

 |Kennel Club Group||Herding|